-A Big Plan for the Smallest State was prepared by Rhode Island Historical Preservation & Heritage Commission (RIHPHC) staff in accordance with the National Park Service requirements for a statewide historic preservation plan and in consultation with Commissioners and members of Rhode Island's preservation community.
-The plan provides a context for preservation planning; outlines the RIHPHC's various program areas; reviews accomplishments since 2012, when the last statewide historic preservation plan was prepared; and identifies five goals for 2021-2027, as outlined on pg.
-6 and further described in Section 5 on pg.
-50.
+A Big Plan for the Smallest State was prepared by Rhode Island Historical Preservation & Heritage Commission (RIHPHC) staff in accordance with the National Park Service requirements for a statewide historic preservation plan and in consultation with Commissioners, members of Rhode Island's preservation community, and the public.
+The plan provides context for preservation planning; outlines RIHPHC program areas; reviews preservation accomplishments since 2012, when the last statewide historic preservation plan was implemented; and presents five goals for 2021-2027, as identified through public outreach with professional partners and the general public (outlined on pg.
+8 and further described in Section 5 on pg.
+57).